 and others to make use of the common soil series names and their corresponding classification

-for soil management and for transfer of agrotechnology amongst and between similar soils.
+for soil management and for transfer of agrotechnology among and between similar soils.

 - Interpretation of the Soils of Hawaii